eduardoknopp/eduardoknopp/README.md

 - 🤔 Exploring new technologies and developing software solutions.
 - 🎓 Pursuing a Bachelor's degree in Information Systems at the Federal University of Santa Catarina (UFSC).
-- 💼 Currently working as a Full Stack Developer at Dealmerge.
+- 💼 Currently working as a Full Stack Developer at DealMerge.

 ## My Skills